elocremarc/Plantbox/README.md

 ```
 $ ps -A | grep python3
 ```
-You will get a number back followed by other characters
+You will get a number back followed by other characters:
 ```
 $ XXXX pts/0 00:00:03 python3
 ```
-This is the command we must kill.
+This number is the command we must kill.
 Kill it with the kill command:
 ```
 $ kill XXXX
 ```